NeuralMMO/beta/rst/game_wiki.rst

 **In process**

 **About Tasks**
   - Goal is to accomplish specific tasks from the curriculum for points.
-Tasks are randomly generated and assigned at the beginning of each round.
-If a Team accomplishes a Task, they receive 1 point for the round.
+  - Tasks are randomly generated and assigned at the beginning of each round.
+  - If a Team accomplishes a Task, they receive 1 point for the round.
   - Each team receives different tasks from one another each round.
   - Difficulty of the tasks evens out, as all teams compete with each other 1024 rounds to determine the best teams overall in that group.
   - Based on the average scores, teams are placed in the next round of 1024 with other teams whose performance matches their own.

-Task = objective needed to complete within the game.
-In a game round, tasks are concatenated based on AND, OR, or NOT.
-Probably Maximum of 5 subtasks in a given challenge task, maybe more commonly 3 subtasks.
+.. dropdown:: Sample tasks

     Inflict(damage_type, quantity) -
-Damage_type = 3 combat styles
+    - Damage_type = 3 combat styles
-Quantity = 1-100 HP out of total 100 HP
+    - Quantity = 1-100 HP out of total 100 HP
-Ex.
+    - Ex.
 Inflict 5 damage with melee

     Defeat(npc/player, level)
-npc/player = NPC or Player, Unit = 1
+    - npc/player = NPC or Player, Unit = 1
-Level = 1-10
+    - Level = 1-10
-Defeat a level 5 npc
+    - Defeat a level 5 npc

     Achieve(skill, level)
-Skill = 8 skills (Professions)
+    - Skill = 8 skills (Professions)
-Level = 10
+    - Level = 10
-Ex: Achieve level 5 prospecting
+    - Ex: Achieve level 5 prospecting

     Harvest(resource, level)
-Resource = 5 resources
+    - Resource = 5 resources
-Level = 10 levels
+    - Level = 10 levels
-Ex: collect a level 3 shard
+    -Ex: collect a level 3 shard

     Equip(type, level)
-Type = Hat, Top, Bottom
+    - Type = Hat, Top, Bottom
-Level = 10
+    - Level = 10
-Ex: equip a level 5 hat
+    - Ex: equip a level 5 hat

     Hoard(gold) - Accumulate a total of 20 gold as a team
-Gold: Units of transaction ingots
+    - Gold: Units of transaction ingots

     Group(num_tiles, num_teammates) - Always stay within 5 tiles of at least 3 of your teammates
-Num_tiles: Variable starting with tile you’re as 0
+      - Num_tiles: Variable starting with tile you’re on as 0
-Num_teammates: Self evident.
+      - Num_teammates: Self evident.
 Stay together-ish

-Spread(num_tiles, num_teammates) - Always stay at least 5 tiles away from at least 3 of your teammates Opposite of Group
+    Spread(num_tiles, num_teammates) - Always stay at least 5 tiles away from at least 3 of your teammates
+      - Opposite of Group

     Defend(teammate) - Don’t let your 3rd teammate die
-Teammate: Specific member of your team can’t die
+      - Teammate: Specific member of your team can’t die

     Eliminate(team, direction) - Eliminate the team that spawns to your right
-Team: ID # of team
+      - Team: ID # of team
-Direction: Left; Right
+      - Direction: Left; Right

 *OLD WIKI:*